 Digestive Medications:

-• Colace - Take 3 times per day for the first five days to help with postoperative digestion and constipation.
+- Prilosec 20mg Take 1 time per day for 6 weeks.
+This is sold over the counter. - Colace Take 3 times per day for the first five days to help with postoperative digestion and constipation.

 Medication Questions & Refill Requests: